hunyoboy/dockerized-jekyll-nginx/README.md

 # Dockerized Jekyll And Nginx
- - A framework to run a Jekyll site served on Nginx using Docker build.
+ - A template to run a Jekyll site served on Nginx using Docker build.

 ### Creating A New Jekyll Blog
 1. Ensure **Docker** is installed on your computer/server.